What time of year do solar panels output energy?

 What We Advise

-This is also why, for our customers who get their systems interconnected in months other than March and April, we advise them to utilize their utility’s “Anniversary Date Change” process to make sure that they are optimizing the use of their net-metered energy credits over the course of the year.
-If you’d like to learn more about optimizing your anniversary date please call Lighthouse Solar and speak with one of our Technical Sales Engineers.
+For customers who get their systems interconnected outside of March and April, we recommend using the utility's "Anniversary Date Change" process.
+This ensures optimal use of net-metered energy credits throughout the year.
+For more information on optimizing your anniversary date, contact Lighthouse Solar and speak to our Technical Sales Engineers.

 Call Lighthouse Solar at (845) 251-2012 or contact us online to learn more about the seasonality of solar production!